fashberg/XTouchMini-Davinci-Resolve-Midi-Adapter/README.md

 ## What's not possible

-* Black Magic Design offers no API to read settings, current values, etc.., maybe because they build itself excellent Editing and Grading Panels and they want to sell them (i've played a little bit with fusion script with no success)
+* Black Magic Design offers no API to read settings, current values, etc.., maybe because they build itself excellent Editing and Grading Panels and they want to sell them (I have played a little bit with fusion script with no success)
-* So we can only do whats also can be controlled by keystrokes
+* So, we can only do what's also can be controlled by keystrokes

 ## Hacking